protocol/launchpad/content/en/curriculum/ipfs/mutable-content/index.md

 ### Pinning and Immutability

 By default, content on IPFS is not _pinned_.
-That means when you add a file to IPFS, if you don't keep your node up an running at all times (assuming someone else doesn't pin and make the content available), it isn't permanentl discoverable on the network.
+That means when you add a file to IPFS, if you don't keep your node up an running at all times (assuming someone else doesn't pin and make the content available), it isn't permanently discoverable on the network.
 To mitigate this problem you must _pin_ your content to your [node](https://docs.ipfs.tech/concepts/nodes/#nodes) to ensure it persists on IPFS.

 Your options for pinning content are:
 1. You pin it locally to your own node.
 Note that if the content is only pinned to your local node, it must be online for peers to get that content.